 Protecting your skin from UV radiation is important to help prevent second skin cancers, either melanoma or non-melanoma skin cancer.
 Many people who are treated for melanoma lead an active, outdoor lifestyle.
 It is important to take steps to protect yourself from further skin damage.
 You can protect against further sun damage by:

 Participating in outdoor activities before 10:00 AM or after 4:00 PM

 Wearing long sleeves and pants

-Using a broad-spectrum sunscreen with an SPF of at least 30.
+Using a broad-spectrum sunscreen with an SPF of 30 or more.
 Please remember to reapply sunscreen every 2 hours or, if you are sweating or in the water, every hour.

 Wearing UV-protective sunglasses

 Wearing a hat

 A major consideration following diagnosis and treatment of melanoma is adjusting a person’s lifestyle to use sun-protective or sun-avoidance measures at all times, as well as avoiding indoor tanning devices.
 In addition, if a person works in an area where there is high UV exposure, there may be job-related issues to consider.
 Learn more about protecting your skin from the sun.